 Involve different teams in each other’s processes.
 For instance, have the tech team showcase new features to the rest of the teams before launch or include other teams in beta testing.
 When the marketing team conducts surveys, ask for feedback from other teams to promote collaboration.

-Foster understanding between teams:
+Encourage understanding between teams:

 Create opportunities for teams to interact and communicate with each other outside of their regular work.
 This can be achieved through team-building activities, joint brainstorming sessions, or informal chats.